google/earthengine-community/tutorials/imad-tutorial-pt1/index.md

    "source": [
     "The richness in colors in the MAD image is a consequence of the decoupling (orthogonalization) of the MAD components, as will be explained below. \n", "\n",
-    "Pretty colors notwithstanding, when compared with the simple difference image the result is only _mittelprächtig_ (German slang for \"not so hot\"), and certainly no easier to interpret.
+    "Pretty colors notwithstanding, when compared with the simple difference image the result is  _mittelprächtig_ (German slang for \"not so hot\"), and certainly no easier to interpret.
 However we're not finished.\n", "\n",
     "The canonical variates have very nice properties indeed.
 They are _all mutually uncorrelated_ except for the pairs $(U_i,V_i)$, and these are ordered by decreasing positive correlation:\n", "\n",